awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

     + In **Image tag**, specify the image name and version, if different from LATEST\.
     + In **Output artifacts**, choose the output artifact default, such as MyApp, that contains the image name and repository URI information you want the next stage to use\.

-      For a tutorial about creating a pipeline for Amazon ECS with CodeDeploy blue\-green deployments that includes an Amazon ECR source stage, see [Tutorial: Create a Pipeline with an Amazon ECR Source and ECS\-to\-CodeDeploy Deployment](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/tutorials-ecs-ecr-codedeploy.html)\.
+      For a tutorial about creating a pipeline for Amazon ECS with CodeDeploy blue\-green deployments that includes an Amazon ECR source stage, see [Tutorial: Create a pipeline with an Amazon ECR source and ECS\-to\-CodeDeploy deployment](tutorials-ecs-ecr-codedeploy.md)\.

     When you include an Amazon ECR source stage in your pipeline, the source action generates an `imageDetail.json` file as an output artifact when you commit a change\.
 For information about the `imageDetail.json` file, see [imageDetail\.json file for Amazon ECS blue/green deployment actions](file-reference.md#file-reference-ecs-bluegreen)\.
 **Note**